vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 These hardware components do I use for this project.

 Affiliate links are used here.
-Same price, but you also sponsor this blog.
+Same price, and you sponsor this blog.

-### GY-SCD40 Co2 and temperature sensor
+### SCD40 Co2 sensor

+This small gas sensor measures Co2 (in a range 400-2000 ppm), temperature (-10-60 degrees) and humidity (0-100 percent).

 <a href="https://s.click.aliexpress.com/e/_DB01je7" target="_blank">
 This sensor is useful if you don't want to solder (Aliexpress)